 Complications

-Postherpetic Neuralgia or PNH is the most common complication from shingles and is a continuation of the pain after the rash itself has healed.
+Postherpetic Neuralgia or PNH is the most common complication of shingles and is a continuation of the pain after the rash itself has healed.
 Age increases the risk.
 The severity of the pain can remain and is treated with medication ranging from painkillers to anti-seizure medication to skin creams (Iliades)

 Blurry vision or even vision loss can also occur.
 If the patient has pain on one side of the face or a rash on the tip of the nose, this is a sign that the infection may be spreading to the eye.
 If the patient has decreased vision, eye pain or discomfort, eye redness, or sensitivity to light or eye swelling, the patient should see an eye doctor right away to prevent serious complications.
 Antiviral medication can be prescribed in this situation.
 (Iliades)

-Ramsey Hunt Syndrome is a complication where shingles attacks the facial nerves.
+Ramsey Hunt Syndrome is a complication where shingles attack the facial nerves.
 This presents as a rash on one side of the face, ear pain, or facial drooping.
 The patient may also complain of dizziness, loss of hearing, ringing in the ears, or loss of taste.
 These symptoms may be permanent, but most cases clear up after a combination of antivirals and steroids.
 (Iliades)

 Herpes Zoster Encephalitis is a rare but very serious complication occurring when the virus enters the brain.
 This leads to a swelling of the brain requiring hospitalization and a combination of IV medications.
 Symptoms start quickly and include confusion, headaches, vomiting, and fever.
 (Iliades)